willyborankin/os-statistics-collector/README.md

 This project is just small example of using Kafka producer/consumer.
 It takes operation system metrics and puts them into PostgreSQL database

+### Project structure
+- `config` - configuration folder for the SSL certificates
+- `commons` - contains common code and model for the consumer and producer
+- `consumer` - consumer implementation
+- `producer` - producer implementation

+### How to build
 Before building the project make sure that you have installed:
 - JDK version >= 11
 - Docker version >= 19.03.5-ce